icssc/docs/content/docs/contributor/common/guidelines.md

 - Comments on issues and PRs must start with and mostly consist of human writing
 - AI-generated writing in descriptions or comments must be disclosed as such
 - Many of our repositories include AI code reviewers, but a human will review each line of code before a PR is merged.
 Before putting up a PR, the author should also review any AI-generated code themselves

+Contributions that violate this policy may be rejected.